galenhuntington/hmp3-ng/README.md

 ##  Installation

 Either `cabal install` or `stack install` will build a binary.
-You will need to have `mpg123` installed, which is free software and widely available in package managers.
-Although `mpg321` could also be used, support is currently poor.
+You will need to have `mpg321` installed, which is free software and widely available in package managers.
+Alternatively, `mpg123` can be used by compiling with the `-DMPG123` option, but, while your mileage may vary, in my experience it doesn't work as well.

 The build depends on the package `hscurses`, which in turn requires curses dev files.
 In Ubuntu/Debian, for example, these can be gotten